Last updated on August 23rd, 2023 at 11:50 am

 The evolution of Christmas decoration is uncertain ground and much of what is written refers to the Christmas tree – a subject in its own right (see ‘Christmas tree’).
 Most sources suggest that trees were decorated with apples in 16th century Germany and that wafers and pastries were then added, with glass baubles and beads first being produced in the Thuringian town of Lauscha in the 1590s.
 The Germans invented tinsel (lametta), too – originally made of real silver.

 There’s a fallacy, maybe two, regarding the British Christmas dinner.
 Firstly, it is often not eaten at dinner time, but during some period in the afternoon between lunch and dinner.
 That said, the timing is fairly relaxed, in my experience; and quite right too; who am I to remind cook that it’s long past the Queen’s Speech when she’s overdone the port and lemon?
+(I know, it could be ‘chef’, but are you really that picky?).
 Secondly, you will see reference in restaurants and such to ‘traditional’ Christmas dinner ‘with all the trimmings’; this usually means roast turkey with stuffing, ham, bacon-wrapped cocktail sausages (pigs in blankets), cranberry sauce, bread sauce (maybe), boiled vegetables (typically Brussels sprouts and carrots), roast potatoes and parsnips and gravy.
 It is usually followed by Christmas pudding, served with cream, custard, or brandy butter.
-I suppose it depends on when something starts becoming ‘traditional’ – and I’m probably being picky – but the popularity of turkey at Christmas is relatively recent; I mean, the creature isn’t even native to these islands.
+I suppose it depends on when something starts becoming ‘traditional’ – and I’m probably being pedantic – but the popularity of turkey at Christmas is relatively recent; I mean, the creature isn’t even native to these islands.
 I’m ambivalent about turkey myself; and, anyway, who likes ugly birds?
 And another thing; while the origins of Christmas pudding are medieval, brandy butter seems to be a 20th century creation, though rum butter, originating in Cumbria, was around in Victorian times.
 I suppose you could argue – with some justification – that potatoes aren’t traditional, either; like the turkey (and cranberries and tobacco), they were brought back from the New World.

 It’s a personal thing, but I think the only way to eat Christmas pudding is with custard or ice cream.
 While I’m about it, I would not expect to see Yorkshire pudding served with turkey, as you see advertised on some menus; in my view, it should only be served with roast beef, or on its own with gravy.